renanvolpe/weather-app/README.md

 ## Error Handling:
 - Implement proper error handling for scenarios like failed API calls, empty search results, and invalid city names.
 ## Offline Support:
-- Ensure the app can load previously viewed weather data when offline.
+- Ensure the app can load previously viewed weather data when offline.(check)
 ## UI/UX Feature
-- Get some decoration from any site and apply in app weather
+- Get some decoration from any site and apply in app weather(check)

 # Features App
 - Public API: api.weatherapi.com